parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Software description

+parasweep is written in Python, a cross-platform, general-purpose language widely used for scientific applications.
+Although Python is an interpreted language and generally slower than compiled languages such as C or C++, this is not likely to be a bottleneck since the time for generating parameter sets and filling out a template is insignificant compared to the simulation time for the vast majority of applications.
+An object-oriented structure makes the sweep type, dispatching, template engine, and generation of simulation identifiers entirely modular, allowing parasweep to be easily extensible.
+All features are documented and tested with a test suite.

-The essential idea of parasweep is to leverage the existing configuration system of the given model.
-Using a configuration file template, parasweep generates a configuration file for each parameter set in the sweep, which is given a unique identifier (the simulation ID).
+The idea of parasweep is to leverage the existing configuration files of the given model.
+These files have a single value for each parameter, but parasweep allows parameter values to be swept over with little effort.
+This is done by providing parasweep with a \emph{configuration file template}, which is identical to the configuration file, except with placeholders where the parameters to be swept over will be inserted.
+The user specifies the parameter sweep, which produces sets of parameters to be given to the model.
+Using the template, parasweep generates a configuration file for each parameter set, and assigns this set of parameter values a unique identifier (the simulation ID).
+(This is explained in more detail below.)
 The only modification that needs to be made to the model is to receive the simulation ID as a command-line argument, read the generated configuration file corresponding to that ID, and write the output to a file also corresponding to that ID.
 This approach thus requires no major changes to the configuration system of the model, no parsing of parameter values through the command-line (which can be time-consuming and must be modified for every parameter added), and is easy to set up in whatever language the model is written.
 The simulation ID provides a way to associate the parameter set with the output for every simulation in the sweep.